TheInvincibleRalph/Data-structures-and-algorithm/Algorithm/Sorting algorithm/radix-sort/concept.md

    - The cumulative count helps determine the exact index at which each element should be placed in the output array.

 3. **The Output Array:**
-   - Traverse the original array from right to left (to maintain stability-the relative order of elements with equal values).
    - The cumulative count array helps to place each element in the correct position in the output array.

+   - The output array at the end of each place value operation is first traversed from right to left (to maintain stability-the relative order of elements with equal values).

-   - The cumulative count array is continuously adjusted as elements are placed in the output array.
+   - The cumulative count array is then continuously adjusted as elements are placed in the output array.

 ### Detailed Example